monotech/NuXT/README.md

 The changes in the schematic:
 > Swapped power rails for DIP oscillator.

 > Changed VGA enable switch to connect AEN to VGA-AEN, instead of RESET to VGA-RESET.
-Added pull-down to VGA-AEN.
+Added pull-up to VGA-AEN.

 > Added pull-up to FDC CS.

 > Optimized resistors and resistor packs.

 Based on schematics by Sergey Kiselev, with some small changes for combining optimization and board layout efficiency: